gbblack/mansus/07 Bookmarks/Reading Roadmap.md

 - [[Fundamentals of Software Architecture]] by Mark Richards and Neal Ford.
 - [[The Rules of Programming]] by Chris Zimmerman.
 - [[Unit Testing]] by Vladimir Khorikov.
-- **Zen and the Art of Motorcycle Maintenance** by Robert M. Pirsig.

 ## Reading List
 https://everything2.com/title/Books+that+will+induce+a+mindfuck